akto-api-security/Documentation/add-api-data/integrations/nginx.md

 6\.
 Restart NGINX by `nginx -s reload`.
 This will start logging all the request-response logs to akto.&#x20;

-Note: We have benchmarked the an nginx server with and without akto nginx traffic module.
+Note: We have benchmarked an nginx server with and without akto nginx traffic module.
 The results for the same are as follows:

 | metrics           | vanilla nginx | nginx with akto module |
 |-------------------|---------------|------------------------|